 Cats who test positive for FIV often live long, healthy lives.
 Many spay and neuter clinics do not test for FeLV or FIV, because most community cats are no more likely to be infected with the virus than owned cats and will live healthy lives outdoors.
 In fact, owned cats and community cats contract FeLV and FIV at an equally low rate of about 4 percent.

-Alley Cat Allies does not support testing community cats for FIV and FeLV for multiple reasons:
+Alley Cat Allies has long advocated against routinely testing cats for FIV and FeLV for multiple reasons:

 - The percentage of community cats infected with either FeLV or FIV is low.
 One study detected FeLV in 4.3 percent of community cats and FIV in 3.5 percent, which are similar to the rates in owned cats.
 Several large-scale Trap-Neuter-Return (TNR) programs report a 1 to 2 percent incidence of FeLV.